 An inaugural world cruise

 Meanwhile, the IOSYC launched an extensive marketing campaign for the inaugural cruise of their new company flagship – a daring and revolutionary voyage around the world.
 Just like that of Phileas Fogg, except with more time for sightseeing.
 Departing from England and going East-about to make optimal use of wind conditions, it would take guests into the Mediterranean, through the Suez Canal, through the Red Sea and across the Arabian Sea and Indian Ocean, via the South China Sea into the Pacific, across the Pacific and down the west coast of the Americas to round the Cape Horn, back up the east coast of South America, through the Caribbean and across the Atlantic back to England.
-The voyage was to take about 10 months, from late October 1881 to late August 1882, and rack up an impressive 37.500 nautical miles, obviously with many exotic and alluring stops along the way.
+The voyage was to take about 10 months, from late October 1881 to late August 1882, and rack up an impressive 37.500 nautical miles, interspersed with many exotic and alluring stops along the way.

 Had Phileas Fogg chosen to come along it would have set him back £500 for the full cruise for himself but only £150 for Passepartout (as servants travelled at reduced fare).
 That is the equivalent of £61.195 / $75.491 / € 69.640 in 2020 purchasing power for the primary cruise ticket – or in 19th century terms, more than three times the average annual salary for an English middle-class worker.
 Guests could book the entire cruise or - as many seemed to prefer - just an individual segment of it for a reduced fare.

 First full-time cruise ship

 The refit was reportedly quite comprehensive and lavish, giving the 23-year-old passenger steamer a much-needed facelift from worn, outdated and workaday to elegant, contemporary and luxurious.
 First class passenger capacity was cut from 130 to 100 pax in 49 cabins over two decks, opening up more space for public areas.
 The main saloon was upgraded to a proper, elegant dining room and for after dinner retreat a luxurious boudoir was available to the ladies and a capital smoking room to the gents.
 A ship orchestra and a steam-powered fairground organ provided musical entertainment for guests.